IDGA UK - Click Here!

 The latest Green Paper on defense procurement offers a centralized, heavily regulated future for Europe’s defense industries.
 It notes the distorting effects of current policies of “juste retour” (ensuring that Member States get their “fair share” of contracts) and the “off-setting” of arms purchasers’ costs through supplementary investment deals in the field of military procurement, and unsurprisingly recommends greater “coordination” (read “rationalization and thinning out”) within the industry.
 It also notes that the inevitable concentration that results from these policies should be subject to greater monitoring and control by the Commission with regard to competition law.
 The full text of this report is available via the EU [PDF format].

 The Washington-based Center for Strategic and International Studies (CSIS) released a related report on Oct.
-12, 2005 titled European Defense Integration: Bridging the Gap between Strategy and Capabilities [PDF format].
+12, 2005 titled European Defense Integration: Bridging the Gap between Strategy and Capabilities [PDF].
 The 99-page report stems from CSIS’ European Defense Integration project, launched in the summer of 2004 under the auspices of the CSIS Initiative for a Renewed Transatlantic Partnership.
 Through interviews, research and close cooperation with a network of senior European defense officials, the project team spent over a year assessing current European capability building efforts and exploring how greater European defense integration might be achieved.

 Defense-Aerospace summarizes the report’s objectives thusly: